-Bush and Pole Beans – Legumes fix nitrogen in the soil by absorbing it from the air and transferring it to the ground.
+Bush, Beans, Runner Beans, and Pole Beans – Legumes fix nitrogen in the soil by absorbing it from the air and transferring it to the ground.
 Chop and drop speeds up this process.

-Borage – Borage mines minerals from deep in the ground with its taproot, which infiltrate the soil with leaf drop – a great chop and drop mulch plant.
+Borage – Borage mines minerals from deep in the ground with its taproot, which infiltrates the soil with leaf drop – a great chop and drop mulch plant.
 Borage also attracts bees to help with pollination.

 Buckwheat – Buckwheat can mine nutrients from the soil and air that are not generally available to other plants – especially brassicas.